Take the pledge

-We are students; we are parents; we are educators; and, we are all people committed to strong schools and a multiracial democracy.
+We are students; we are educators; we are school board members; we are caregivers.

 We are H.E.A.L.
-Together (Honest Education Action & Leadership).
+(Honest Education Action & Leadership) Together.

-We are united in our belief that an honest, accurate, and fully funded public education is fundamental to building a just, multiracial democracy – a society in which everyone can thrive with power and purpose.
+We are united in our belief that an honest, accurate, and fully funded public education is fundamental to building a just, multiracial, democracy – a society in which everyone can thrive.

-And, we choose action and solidarity by doing our part to address systemic inequities in our society starting in our own communities, including systemic racial inequities, because we know it benefits us all in the long run.
+- And, we choose action by doing our part to address systemic inequities in our society starting in our own communities because we know it benefits us all in the long run.

 - Advocating for an honest, accurate, and fully funded public education in my community and across this country;